-Chapter 97-300, L.O.F., made the following changes to chapter 320: provided an exemption from the \$100 new-wheelson-the-road tax for any member of the U.S. Armed Forces, or his or her spouse or dependent child, who was a resident of Florida at the time of enlistment, who purchased a motor vehicle while stationed outside of Florida and who continues to be stationed outside Florida; provided an exemption from the \$100 new-wheels-on-the-road tax for a motor vehicle registration that is being transferred from a vehicle that is not operational, in storage or will not be operated in Florida; provided for a \$10 sample license plate; and provided for wrecker license plate, with fees ranging from \$87 to \$979, according to gross vehicle weight.
+Chapter 97-300, L.O.F., made the following changes to chapter 320: provided an exemption from the \$100 new-wheelson-the-road tax for any member of the U.S. Armed Forces, or his or her spouse or dependent child, who was a resident of Florida at the time of enlistment, who purchased a motor vehicle while stationed outside of Florida and who continues to be stationed outside Florida; provided an exemption from the \$100 new-wheels-on-the-road tax for a motor vehicle registration that is being transferred from a vehicle that is not operational, in storage or will not be operated in Florida; provided for a \$10 sample license plate; and provided for a wrecker license plate, with fees ranging from \$87 to \$979, according to gross vehicle weight.
 Chapter 98-324, L.O.F., requires that a wrecker used to tow a vessel must register and pay a license tax based on gross vehicle weight.
-Chapter 98-202, L.O.F., allows disabled persons to apply for a disabled license plate at no fee beyond the regular license tax.
+Chapter 98-202, L.O.F., allowed disabled persons to apply for a disabled license plate at no fee beyond the regular license tax.
 The disabled license plate would replace the \$13.50 long-term disabled parking placard.

 Chapter 99-248, L.O.F., created an annual \$12.50 manufacturer license plate; increased the Challenger license plate use fee from \$15 to \$25; and reduced the annual fleet license fee from \$6.00 to \$2.00.
 Effective July 1, 2001, ch.
-2000-257, L.O.F., eliminated the 7.3 percent General Revenue Service Charge on the \$100 new-wheelson-the-road fee.
+2000-257, L.O.F., eliminated the 7.3 percent General Revenue Service Charge on the \$100 new-wheels-on-the-road fee.
 Also, effective July 1, 2005, the entire \$100 "new-wheels-on-the-road" fee will be deposited into the State Transportation Trust Fund.
-Chapter 2002-235, L.O.F., requires all taxes and fees collected under chapter 320, F.S., by county officials to be submitted by electronic funds transfer to the State Treasury no later than 5 working days, instead of 7 working days as provided for in chapter 116, after the close of the business day in which the funds were received.
+Chapter 2002-235, L.O.F., requires all taxes and fees collected under chapter 320, F.S., by county officials to be submitted by electronic funds transfer to the State Treasury no later than 5 working days, instead of 7 working days as provided for in chapter 116, F.S., after the close of the business day in which the funds were received.
 Chapter 2002-20, L.O.F., eliminated the \$13.50 state portion paid for a long term disabled parking placard.
 Chapter 2003-179, L.O.F., changed the distribution of the \$1.00 surcharge imposed per motor vehicle license registration pursuant to s.
 320.08046.
 F.S., by eliminating the 18% distribution to the Florida Motor Vehicle Theft Prevention Trust Fund and increasing the General Revenue distribution from 40% to 58%.
+Chapter 2004-337, L.O.F., amended the requirements for requests to establish specialty license plates by requiring a sample license plate that confirms to specifications and increasing from 15,000 to 30,000, the results of a scientific sample survey of Florida motor vehicle owners that intend to purchase the proposed specialty license plate.